M3WG/max-terra-game-engine/js/utility/README.md

-Utilities that solve problems that are adjacent to—but distinct from—`m3` that would typically be provided by a framework or game engine.
+The `utility` namespace provides functions that would typically be provided by a framework or game engine.

-Please assign these to the `utility` namespace:
 ```js
 /**
  * @file js/utility/foo.js